 The Department of Health and Social Care (DHSC) are running a national recruitment campaign ‘Every day is different when you care’, which aims to encourage more people to consider a career in adult social care.

-Despite the volume of excellent and innovative services in the industry, one of the biggest challenges the care sector faces is keeping up with the volume of required workers.
+Despite the volume of innovative services in the industry, one of the biggest challenges the care sector faces is keeping up with the volume of workers required.
 The latest figures suggest that there are currently more than 110,000 vacancies in adult social care and 650,000 workers will be needed by 2035 to keep up with rising number of people aged 65 and over.

 In response to these shortages, The DHSC has launched the ‘every day is different when you care’ campaign which will be running throughout February and March 2019.
 The national recruitment drive aims to: